Counting conjugacy classes in groups with contracting elements: Applications

 We first consider the class of cubical groups.
 A group $G$ is \textit{cubical} if it admits a geometric action on a CAT(0) cube complex $\mathrm Y$.
 One the one hand, when $\mathrm Y$ is endowed with CAT(0) metric, an isometry is called \textit{rank-1} if $\tau(g)>0$ and any axis of it does not bound a half-flat.
 By \cite[Theorem 5.4]{BF2}, a rank-1 isometry is exactly a contracting element with respect to CAT(0) metric.

 On the other hand, it is very useful to study the cubical geometry when the one-skeleton of $\mathrm Y$ is equipped with the combinatorial metric.
-This is a $\ell^1$-metric, in contrast with $\ell^2$-metric induced from CAT(0) metric.
+This is an $\ell^1$-metric, in contrast with $\ell^2$-metric induced from CAT(0) metric.
 The following result is certainly known to experts \cite{Huang}. \begin{lem} Let $G \curvearrowright \mathrm Y$ be a cubical group such that $\mathrm Y$ does not factor as a product of unbounded cube subcomplexes.
 Then $G$ contains a {contracting} element with respect to the action on one-skeleton of $\mathrm Y$ with the $\ell^1$-metric.
-Moreover, every rank-1 element preserves a $\ell^1$-geodesic by translation. \end{lem} \begin{proof} Two disjoint hyperplanes $H_1, H_2$ are called \textit{$k$-separated} for $k\ge 0$ if there are at most $k$ hyperplanes intersecting both $H_1$ and $H_2$.
+Moreover, every rank-1 element preserves an $\ell^1$-geodesic by translation. \end{lem} \begin{proof} Two disjoint hyperplanes $H_1, H_2$ are called \textit{$k$-separated} for $k\ge 0$ if there are at most $k$ hyperplanes intersecting both $H_1$ and $H_2$.
 An element $g$ \textit{skewers} $H_1, H_2$ if it pushes one halfspace bounding by $H_1$ into one bounding by $H_1$.
-By Theorem 6.3 in \cite{CapSag}, there exists a contracting isometry $g$ in $\ell^2$-metric so that it skewers a $0$-separated hyperplanes.
-Such a hyperplane skewering involves no metrics at all and thus implies that $g$ is contracting with respect to $\ell^1$-metric by Theorem 3.13 in \cite{Genevois}.
+By \cite[Theorem 6.3]{CapSag}, there exists a contracting isometry $g$ in $\ell^2$-metric so that it skewers $0$-separated hyperplanes.
+Such a hyperplane skewering involves no metrics at all and thus implies that $g$ is contracting with respect to $\ell^1$-metric by \cite[Theorem 3.13]{Genevois}.
 The conclusion follows.

-Moreover, a contracting element in $\ell^2$-metric is exactly contracting in $\ell^1$-metric.
+In fact, a contracting element in $\ell^2$-metric is exactly contracting in $\ell^1$-metric.
 It is easy to see that an element $g$ is a rank-1 element in $\ell^2$-metric iff it skewers a pair of $k$-separated hyperplanes for some $k\ge 0$.
-The direction ``$\Leftarrow$'' is given by Lemma 6.2 in \cite{CapSag}, and the other direction follows from Lemma 4.6 in \cite{ChaSul}.
-Then the proof is concluded by Theorem 3.13 in \cite{Genevois} that the same hyperplane relation characterizes the contracting property in $\ell^1$-metric.
+The direction ``$\Leftarrow$'' is given by \cite[Lemma 6.2]{CapSag}, and the other direction follows from \cite[Lemma 4.6]{ChaSul}.
+Then the proof is concluded by \cite[Theorem 3.13]{Genevois} that the same hyperplane relation characterizes the contracting property in $\ell^1$-metric.
 The ``moreover'' statement is proved by Haglund in \cite{Hag}, since a contracting element acts without inversions on cube complex $\mathrm Y$ by Lemma \ref{GeodesicNearAxis}. \end{proof}

 \paragraph{\textbf{Right-angled Artin (Coxeter) groups}} The class of right-angled Artin groups (RAAGs) is presented by

 for a finite simplicial graph $\Gamma$.
 See \cite{Charney} and \cite{Kob} for references on RAAGs.
 A RAAG acts properly and cocompactly on a CAT(0) cube complex called the \textit{Salvetti complex}.
 In \cite[Theorem 5.2]{BehC}, it is proved that if $G$ is not a direct product, then it contains a rank-1 element.